lephong/wnel/README.md

-wnel: A weak supervised learning approach for entity linking
+wnel: A weakly supervised learning approach for entity linking
 ========

 A Python implementation of the approach proposed in